How to Get to Kyoto from Tokyo

 Kyoto is one of the best tourist destinations in Japan, and from Tokyo to Kyoto is a part of Japan’s Golden Route.

-However, there are too many transportation options to get to Kyoto from Tokyo, and it’s difficult to choose the best way for foreign travelers especially first time visitors.
+However, there are too many transportation options to get to Kyoto from Tokyo, and it’s difficult to choose the best way for foreign travelers especially first-time visitors.

-So, which way is the best: airplane, bullet train, normal train and bus.
+So, which way is the best: airplane, bullet train, normal train, and bus.

 Let me get straight to the point, Shinkansen or bus is the best way for you to get from Tokyo to Kyoto.
-Shinkansen is the fastest and bus is the cheapest way, and both are much easier.
+Shinkansen is the fastest and the bus is the cheapest way, and both are much easier.

-Tokyo has two airport Narita Airport and Haneda Airport, but they may not be the best way for you since it costs a little money and time only to reach the airports from the center of Tokyo like Tokyo Station.
+Tokyo has two airports Narita Airport and Haneda Airport, but they may not be the best way for you since it costs a little money and time only to reach the airports from the center of Tokyo like Tokyo Station.
 Not a simple option.

 *Please note that this article contains affiliate links.